tal-1/final-project-nitzanim/README.md

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)

 ## Introduction
-Welcome to our DevOps Final Project!
+Welcome to the ST Status Page project!
 This repository houses the Infrastructure as Code (IaC) written in **Terraform** to deploy a complete, highly available, and secure AWS cloud environment.

 Our architecture is designed to run a containerized application using **Amazon ECS**, sitting behind an **Application Load Balancer (ALB)**, connected to a managed **Database**, and routed via **DNS**.
 The project is structured to support multiple environments (`dev`, `stage`, `prod`) using reusable Terraform modules.